This post was originally published on May 22, 2023, and extensively updated on July 10, 2024.

 Here are the most significant benefits of filing jointly as a married couple:

-Higher retirement account deductions: Married couples who file jointly can take advantage of higher deductions for their contributions to employer-sponsored retirement plans.
+- Higher retirement account deductions: Married couples who file jointly can benefit from higher deductions for their contributions to retirement plans.

 Here are a few potential disadvantages to filing your taxes jointly:

-Medical deductions: There’s a limit on medical deductions that says you may deduct these expenses only if they exceed 7.5% of your adjusted gross income.
-In some cases, filing separately will allow you to deduct more of your medical expenses because your individual income is likely to be lower, making it possible to meet the threshold required by the IRS.
+- Medical deductions: You can only deduct medical expenses if they exceed 7.5% of your adjusted gross income.
+In some cases, filing separately will allow you to deduct more of your medical expenses because your income is likely to be lower, making it possible to meet the threshold required by the IRS.

 Overview of Married Filing Separately

-While there are significant advantages to filing jointly, there are some potential benefits to filing your taxes separately.
+While there are significant advantages to filing jointly, filing your taxes separately also brings some potential benefits.

 Here are some potential advantages to filing separately:

-Lower tax bracket: In some cases, filing separately may allow for a lower total tax burden, specifically when one spouse has significantly less income than the other.
+- Lower tax bracket: In some cases, filing separately may result in a lower total tax burden, specifically when one spouse has significantly less income than the other.

-Finally, here are the disadvantages of filing separately:
+Finally, here are the downsides of filing separately:

-• Lower standard deduction: Couples who file separately must each take a lower standard tax deduction than they would if filing jointly, and in some cases, particularly if one spouse has little or no income, the lower standard deduction can be a disadvantage.
+- Lower standard deduction: Couples who file separately must each take a lower standard tax deduction than they would if filing jointly.
+In some cases, particularly if one spouse has little or no income, the lower standard deduction can be a disadvantage.

-• Tax credit exclusions: Couples who file separately won’t be able to take the tax credits that are available only to couples who file jointly.
+- Tax credit exclusions: Couples who file separately cannot take the tax credits that are available only to couples who file jointly.

-Lower IRA contribution deductions: If you file separately, you’ll each be limited in the amount you can deduct based on your retirement account contributions and may save less for retirement as a result.
+- Lower IRA contribution deductions: If you file separately, you’ll each be limited in the amount you can deduct based on your retirement account contributions.
+As a result, you may save less for retirement.

 How Do You Decide Whether to File Taxes Jointly or Separately?